xxmoeedxx/Airbnb-Project/README.md

 # Responsive Travel Search Web Application

-## Project Description
+## Project Overview

-This project is a **Airbnb Clone Application** built using **React** and **Tailwind CSS**.
+This project is an **Airbnb Clone Application** built using **React**, **Tailwind CSS**, and **Node.js** with **MongoDB** for the backend.
 The application features a comprehensive search bar that allows users to enter a location, check-in/check-out dates, and the number of guests.
 The primary use case is for travel booking platforms or applications, similar to Airbnb or Booking.com.

 The search bar's design is mobile-first, providing a simplified, compact view for smaller screens and an expanded, full-featured view for desktop users.
 The application uses **smooth animations** for transitions between states, ensuring a seamless and user-friendly experience.